PaddlePaddle/Research/NLP/DuReader-Robust-BASELINE/README.md

 For more details about the dataset, please refer to this [paper](#).

+Note that we release two versions of the baseline for DuReader<sub>robust</sub> dataset.
+One is the [DuReader<sub>robust</sub> Baseline System](#dureaderrobust-baseline-system) and other is [PaddleHub Baseline](#paddlehub-baseline).
+The two versions do the same thing.
+The main difference is

+* DuReader<sub>robust</sub> Baseline System is more flexible and unconstrained to secondary development.
+* PaddleHub Baseline is more easy to use as PaddleHub has some fine-tune api packaged with ERNIE.
+It tend to be suitable for those who want to get started quickly.

 # DuReader<sub>robust</sub> Baseline System
 In this repository, we release a baseline system for DuReader<sub>robust</sub> dataset.
 The baseline system is based on [ERNIE 1.0](https://arxiv.org/abs/1904.09223), and is implemented with [PaddlePaddle](https://www.paddlepaddle.org.cn/) framework.
 To run the baseline system, please follow the instructions below.